 Ula Sickle (CA/PL) is a choreographer and performer, living and working in Brussels, Belgium.
 From a background in contemporary dance, she works across disciplines, and often in collaboration with artists from other domains such as the visual arts, contemporary music or architecture.
 While her work takes many forms, from film to installation to live performance, it centers on a choreographic approach to movement and a work on perception and reception, specific to the live arts.

-Ula’s interest in looking for an alternative to the cannon of contemporary dance, has led her to seek out performers who embody other movement histories than her own.
+Ula’s interest in looking for an alternative to the cannon of contemporary dance, has led her to seek out performers who embody other movement histories.
 The solos Solid Gold (2010) & Jolie (2011) as well as the group performance Kinshasa Electric (2014) which premiered at Kunstenfestivaldesarts, are all collaborations with performers from Kinshasa (DR Congo).
 Extreme Tension (2012) is a powerful solo for a self-taught dancer in her 60’s, and Prelude (2014) is a solo for a female vocalist.
 Frequently centered around strong performers, Ula searches for forms of choreographic writing, where the cultural coding and political power of ‘popular’ dancing can be revealed or where the musicality and materiality of the body itself can take center stage.